Neotastisch/Autopilot/README.md

-#FiveM Autopilot
+# FiveM Autopilot

-Currently the config is only in english, but you can use google translator to translate.
+## This repository is not maintained.

 /autopilot toggle -> Activates car to waypoint if you are inside the vehicle